VANGELINE THEATER and the NEW YORK BUTOH INSTITUTE offer intensive Butoh workshops in New York led by Master teachers all year round.

-Fukuhara has launched abroad and formed a network overseas since 1990.
-He is making an effort to establish a new dance without being limited to Japanese Butoh in partnership with foreign cooperators supported by the Japan Foundation, Japanese Ministry of Foreign Affairs, Canada Council and several foreign foundations.
+Fukuhara has formed a network overseas since 1990.
+He is making an effort to establish a new dance without being limited to Japanese Butoh, in partnership with the Japan Foundation, the Japanese Ministry of Foreign Affairs, Canada Council and several other foreign foundations.

-Then he has started a project called "Space Dance" as a collaboration with "Dance + Architecture + Information + Design" by the cooperation with dancers, artists, scientists, technicians and researchers.
-On 1998, He made "Digital Space Dance" supported by Japanese Ministry of Trade and "Behaviors in the Computer Space" supported by Japanese Ministry of Education.
+Since then, he has launched a project called "Space Dance", a collaboration between “Dance + Architecture + Information + Design" through a collaboration between dancers, artists, scientists, technicians and researchers.
+On 1998, He created "Digital Space Dance", supported by Japanese Ministry of Trade and "Behaviors in the Computer Space", supported by Japanese Ministry of Education.

-On 2007 in Tokyo, Fukuhara made news by holding "Space Dance in the Tube" at Hoya Primary School with 440 students and Tama Science Museum .
+On 2007, Fukuhara made the news in Tokyo by holding "Space Dance in the Tube" at Hoya Primary School with 440 students and Tama Science Museum.
 In Praha, he joined the International Conference "MutaMorphosis: Challenging Arts and Sciences" supported by CIANT and LEONARD.

-On 2010-2013, "Space Dance in the Tube" was hold in Hiroshima, Tokyo, Kawaguchi, Kamakura, New York, Kampala, Nairobi, Paris, London, Braunchweig, Milano, Roma, Frankfurt, Istanbul, Nara, Nagoya, Inabe, Yokohama, Niigata, Fukui, Kagawa, Kochi, Santiago, Havana, Mexico City, Osaka, Kyoto, Mito, Kofu.
+Between 2010 and 2013, "Space Dance in the Tube" was held in Hiroshima, Tokyo, Kawaguchi, Kamakura, New York, Kampala, Nairobi, Paris, London, Braunchweig, Milano, Roma, Frankfurt, Istanbul, Nara, Nagoya, Inabe, Yokohama, Niigata, Fukui, Kagawa, Kochi, Santiago, Havana, Mexico City, Osaka, Kyoto, Mito, Kofu.
 Space Dance Project was a talk of the town and TV and news papers(ASAHI News Papers・South China Morning Post<1>・South China Morning Post<2>・YAMANASHI News Papers).
-On July 20-August 25 2013, during 37 days, at Yamanashi Prefectural Science Center 38,000 people come to enjoy Space Dance.
+Between July 20 and August 25 2013, during 37 days, at Yamanashi Prefectural Science Center 38,000 people come to enjoy Space Dance.

 The definition of Butoh by Tetsuro Fukuhara is like the below;